SAI role in Fraud and Corruption

 Context matters for SAIs when addressing fraud and corruption

 During recent years there’s been an increased discussion on what role SAIs could play in combatting fraud and corruption.
 INTOSAI acknowledges the role SAIs play through their audits.
 As mentioned in Institutional Capacities, levels of corruption are closely connected to levels of democracy, with a fall in democracy and a rise in corruption running in parallel.
-As SAI Audit Impact demonstrated, SAIs can play a role in holding government accountable, during crises, when the risk of loss of public monies is increased.
+As SAI Audit Impact demonstrated, SAIs can play a role in holding government accountable, during crisis, when the risk of loss of public monies is increased.
 This chapter presents an analysis of self-reported SAI practices related to fraud and corruption, and the role SAIs could play, also outside emergency situations.

-COVID-19 showed that emergency situations put a special strain on public finance management with many of the regular checks and balances being set aside to allow for quick payments for crises measures or the introduction of emergency laws.
+COVID-19 showed that emergency situations put a special strain on public finance management with many of the regular checks and balances being set aside to allow for quick payments for crisis measures or the introduction of emergency laws.
 A review of audits of emergency funding done by IDI indicates two things.25During the pandemics IDI published a series of case studies presenting audits on emergency funding.
 See for example Malawi Case Study

 IDI did also an internal analysis of COVID audits, but results have not yet been published.

 Firstly, it shows that audits uncover actions which could be indication of corrupt behaviour, such as undue payments to staff (such as allowances), overpayment to companies selected without due process and lack of proper records of transfers, which could suggest monies are being embezzled.
-It also demonstrates that crises exacerbates the existing weaknesses of the public finance management system.
+It also demonstrates that crisis exacerbates the existing weaknesses of the public finance management system.
 Examples from emergency funding audits were weaknesses in budgeting where allocations weren’t accompanied by proper budgets and plans for the use of the funds, lack of internal control which could help avoid breaches in procurement regulations, and inadequate accounting systems, where transfers and payments are not properly registered and accounted for to avoid losses.

 In the IMF book Good Governance in Africa from 2022, the role of SAI in curbing fraud and corruption is discussed in a chapter co-authored together with IDI.26Pompe, French, Aldcroft, Fredriksen and Memvuh, Taylor- Pearce, Domelevo, Newiak and Rahim.
 The Role of Supreme Audit Institutions in Addressing Corruption, Including in Emergency Settings in Monique Newiak, and Fazeer S. Rahim Newiak, Monique, Alex Segura-Ubiergo, and Abdoul Aziz Wane, eds.
 2022.
 Good Governance in Sub-Saharan Africa: Opportunities and Lessons.
 Washington, DC: International Monetary Fund.
-This chapter concludes the SAIs have a role in supporting anti-corruption efforts, and that key aspects of this, is their ability to prevent and detect corruptive behavior through audits, but equally to cooperate with other institutional actors as well as carrying out own mandate, when it comes to enforcement of detected cases.
+This chapter concludes the SAIs have a role in supporting anti-corruption efforts, and that key aspects of this is their ability to prevent and detect corruptive behavior through audits, but equally to cooperate with other institutional actors as well as carrying out own mandate, when it comes to enforcement of detected cases.
 Finally, it depends on the SAI mandate, but equally, it’s likely that country context and characteristics play a role.
-In the next sections we will explore the results of the Global Survey for prevention detection, investigation and sanction.
+In the next sections we will explore the results of the Global Survey for prevention, detection, investigation and sanction.
 We will assess results based on the insights drawn from the two former works mentioned and finally discuss contextual factors for the role SAI can play.

 [25] During the pandemics IDI published a series of case studies presenting audits on emergency funding.
 See for example Malawi Case Study